GO BACK TO ODDITIES PAGE

 the adverb.
 It is completely wrong.

-Tucking the adverb in before
+Tucking the adverb in before the

-the faculty" places the stress on polarizing the faculty.
+faculty" places the stress on polarizing the faculty.
+The

-the faculty completely."
+faculty completely."

 This is actually implied by an